icy-arctic-fox/mocks/README.md

 end

 # Define a mock of MyClass.
-mock MockMyClass < MyClass, value: 0
+mock MockExampleClass < ExampleClass, value: 0
 ```

-This defines a `MockMyClass` type that inherits from `MyClass`.
+This defines a `MockExampleClass` type that inherits from `ExampleClass`.
 The `value` method is redefined to return 0 instead of 42.

 Then, similar to doubles, to use a mock in a test, initialize it.